Offshore Oil Rig Accidents

 - Failure to hire competent, qualified oil rig workers

-- Failure to properly supervise oil rig workers
+- Inadequate supervision of oil rig workers

 - Failure to properly train oil rig workers